jackmott/easygl/README.md

 # EasyGL

 A typesafe opengl wrapper for the nim language with no runtime overhead

+Also includes utility functions for working with shaders, model importing (using ASSIMP), and texture loading (using stb_image)

+/examples includes a port (ongoing) of the tutorials on learnopengl.com

 # OpenGL ids are made type safe